Layouts

 {{ page_nav }}

-</main>This structure is the contract the layout CSS relies on. topnav.css and sidebar.css style the same shell differently.
+</main>This structure is the contract the layout CSS relies on. common.css styles the shared baseline, then topnav.css and sidebar.css place that shell differently.

 When to edit it